How do you cope with summer heat?

 We’d only turn on the one(s) where we actually were at any time, and since our preferred Caframo fans only drew 0.6 amps, they were not a significant drain on our batteries.
 The two in the saloon were not permanently mounted, so we also could move them to the cockpit when needed (see photo at the top of this article!).

 I’ve written a separate article on 12-volt fans, and why we liked these better than other models.
-However, if you want to go straight to our preferred fans, here’s the link to them at West Marine(West Marine has a better price and selection than Amazon):
+However, if you want to go straight to our preferred fans, here’s the link to them:

-- Caframo Two Speed Compact 12v Fan Fan, White (also available in black)
+- Caframo Two Speed Compact 12v Fan Fan, White (Amazon; also available in black)

 - West Marine Replacement Fan Blade (they don’t break often, but it’s good to carry a spare)